janaom/datacamp-professional-data-engineer-in-python/introduction-to-docker/README.md

 ![image](https://github.com/user-attachments/assets/fa0fcd00-327b-4bcb-8ef3-e95ad543e54f)

-## Exercise

-An interactive container
+## Exercise: An interactive container

 Another bug has popped up in the data ingestion pipeline; this time, however, you got some pointers on where the issue might be.
 Your colleagues tell you the application cannot start inside its Ubuntu container.
 To debug the issue you want to start an Ubuntu container and try to run the application yourself to find out what's going wrong.